- Monthly Theme: Erotic Thrillers

 Sean: Yes, heteronormativity is the threat and is the mental illness.
 I mean, look at how coercive that whole “master plan” of Ricky’s is.

 Sean: Remember the melancholy sanitarium director at the beginning of the movie?
 She says “Being free means being alone.”
-I think right away, right in the first moment of the movie, the film is telling us the “truth” that it is going to bear out in example: that being with someone is shackling and entrapping (hence all the bondage imagery).
+I think right away, right in the first moment of the movie, the film is telling us the “truth” that will bear out in the end: that being with someone is shackling and entrapping (hence all the bondage imagery).

 Kristine: I want to say that I find Almodóvar’s fascination with vaginas to be lovely and amazing.
 He seems truly enthralled.
 I am thinking of the scene with Marina and the submarine toy… it reminds me powerfully, of course, of the scene in Talk to Her where Benigno shrinks himself so he can jump into Alicia’s vagina so he can live there forever?